Microseismic Imaging of Hydraulic Fracturing – An Overview

 For more details, please contact us at firstname.lastname@example.org.

-Kenneth D. Mahrer is chief scientist at APEX HiPoint building the full picture of a hydraulic fracture stimulation.
+Kenneth D. Mahrer, is chief scientist at SIGMA3.
+His principal function is preparing documentation that builds the full picture of microseismicity and hydraulic fracture stimulations.
 His career has included a diversity of positions including a member of the team that monitored, mapped, and characterized the microseismicity induced by the world’s deepest, continuous, high-pressure injection well.
-Prior to APEX HiPoint, Mahrer was a principle geophysicist in the microseismic mapping group at Weatherford.
+Prior to SIGMA3, he was a principle geophysicist in the microseismic mapping group at Weatherford.

-He was a technical editor for both the Society of Exploration Geophysicists (SEG) and the Society of Petroleum Engineers.
+Mahrer was a technical editor for the Society of Exploration Geophysicists (SEG) for 17 years and has been a technical editor for the Society of Petroleum Engineers (SPE) since 2000.
+In addition, he is presently an editor for the SPE’s Hydraulic Fracture Quarterly.
 He wrote two columns for the SEG journal The Leading Edge, “The Writer’s Block” on improving technical writing and “Bright Spots” summarizing technical articles appearing in the SEG journal Geophysics.
-In addition to teaching courses on microseismic imaging of hydraulic fracturing, Mahrer teaches technical writing training courses in universities and companies.
-Mahrer holds BS and MS degrees in physics and a PhD in geophysics from Stanford University.
+In addition to teaching short courses on technical writing, Mahrer teaches short courses on microseismicity and hydraulic fracturing.
+He holds BS and MS degrees in physics, a PhD in geophysics from Stanford University, and two post-doctoral fellowships in fracture mechanics.